 # include <Windows.h>

-We going to include the entire necessary header file specially the windows.h which holds the execution of the program for a specified amount of milliseconds.
+We will need to include all the required header files, particularly the windows.h file, which controls the program's execution for a set duration of milliseconds.

 system ( "CLS" );